Latest on the spread of the coronavirus around the world

 * Indonesia surpassed the Philippines on Friday as the country reporting the most infections in Southeast Asia.

-* The pandemic will likely kill at least 300,000 Africans and risks pushing 29 million into extreme poverty, the U.N.
-Economic Commission for Africa said, calling for a $100 billion safety net for the continent.

-* Iran paraded medical gear to mark its national Army Day as the country’s death toll rose to 4,958.
-A parliamentary report released earlier this week said the death toll might be almost double the figures announced by the health ministry, and the number of infections eight to 10 times more.

-* Saudi Arabia’s grand mufti said that Muslim prayers during Ramadan and the Eid al-Fitr feast should be performed at home if the outbreak continues.
+* Saudi Arabia’s grand mufti said Muslim prayers during Ramadan and the Eid al-Fitr feast should be performed at home if the outbreak continues.

 * Israel is heading off shortages of disposable surgical masks by mass-producing washable versions sized to fit everyone from children to bearded men.

-* Britain’s financial watchdog has proposed a repayment freeze for millions of consumers with auto finance contracts, goods bought on high-cost credit, and pawned belongings.
+* Hacking activity against corporations in the U.S. and other countries more than doubled by some measures last month as digital thieves took advantage of security weakened by pandemic work-from-home policies, researchers said.

+* U.S. airlines are estimated to be sitting on more than $10 billion in travel vouchers that should have been cash refunds from canceled flights, a group of senators said.

-Compiled by Sarah Morland; Editing by Tomasz Janowski, Arun Koyyur and Nick Macfie
+Compiled by Sarah Morland and Devika Syamnath; Editing by Tomasz Janowski, Arun Koyyur and Nick Macfie